 Jonathan Pearson* Sam Warwick Ben Crossett Mark Bonnar MIA: Paul Furnis (reckoned it was too cold….) +1 random -1 Stanley (finless)

 After agonising over the weather forecast for several days, DSS finally decided on Saturday afternoon that the boat dive to the Adelaide was binned due to the 2-3m swell.
 After briefly considering a dash to Mount Gambier as a suitable inland Plan B, Jon convinced us that Clifton Gardens was a better option and he was going to lead us all to The Wreck located just off the jetty…..

 Somewhere between parking (being robbed of $15 for the pleasure) and entering the water we collected a random dive buddy and lost another due to lack of fin...

 Well, I say Cann Park, but you'll probably think of it as Bare Island Beach or Congwong beach as it is called.
 Cann Park is the snake pit and grass area where you park, kit up and then do the short walk down to the beach.

 Paul had certainly booked the weather, clear blue sky, and barely a ripple on the water.
 The perfect spot to get the dust off the dive gear or in Paul's case, have a try-dive on Ross' side mount set up.
 I was expecting some quality entertainment, but alas with Ross' expert guidance while kitting up he took to it like the proverbial duck to water.

 Even though we both had only had partial fills we still got a 50 min dive (water temp 18'C , vis ~5-10m, max depth ...

-We meet after work from 6pm most Wednesday nights at the Grand Hotel on Hunter Street near Wynyard Station for dinner and a few beers.
+We meet after work from 6pm most Wednesday nights at the Lord Nelson Brewery Hotel on Kent Street in The Rocks for dinner and a few beers.